-- 1 1/2 cups all-purpose flour
+- 1 1/2 cups

-1/2 cup unsweetened cocoa powder
+unsweetened cocoa powder

-2 teaspoons baking powder
+- 2 teaspoons

-- 1/2 teaspoon salt
+- 1/2 teaspoon

-(1 stick) unsalted butter, softened
+(1 stick) unsalted butter, at room temperature

-1 cup packed light brown sugar
+packed light brown sugar

 bittersweet chocolate, melted and cooled

 - 1 teaspoon

-- 1/2 cup granulated sugar
+- 1/2 cup

-1 cup powdered sugar
+- 1 cup

 Place the granulated sugar and powdered sugar in separate small bowls.
 Scoop 1 tablespoon of the dough, form into a ball, and place on a plate.
 Repeat with the remaining dough.

 Roll each ball in granulated sugar and then in powdered sugar to coat.
 Place on the baking sheet 2 inches apart.
 Bake for 10 to 12 minutes, until the cookies begin to spread and the tops split.
 Remove from the oven and cool for a few minutes on the baking sheet, then transfer the cookies to wire cooling racks.
-Let the baking sheet cool, and repeat with the remaining dough.
+Let the baking sheet cool, then repeat with the remaining dough.

 Storage: The cookies will keep in an airtight container for about 1 week.